 Step 8: Round off the cue tip

 Now the tip is starting to come together, its time to round it off a little.
-Maybe you have a handy tip tool to help you out here, if not you can use the sandpaper to shape it into your preferred shape.
+Maybe you have a handy tip tool (Amazon link) like this one on Amazon to help you out here, if not you can use the sandpaper to shape it into your preferred shape.

 The circumference of a dime or nickel are common shapes you’ll see for pool cue tips.